Attach an independent EIP to a pod

 2. Verify the configuration.

-After the pod enters the Running state, check the value of the k8s.aliyun.com/allocated-eipAddress annotation on the pod to view its assigned EIP address.
-You can access the pod by using this EIP.
+After the pod enters the Running state, check the k8s.aliyun.com/allocated-eipAddress annotation to view its assigned EIP address and access the pod.

 Enable in Terway